iahammed/freelancer/README.md

 ## Note

-It was created a very basic view with form inputs no form, Frontend validation and error handeling is not in place but in controller validation is in place.
+It was created a very basic view with form inputs no Frontend validation and error handeling is not in place but in controller validation is in place.